100 Years: Explore Our History

 The death of Anna Clise's young son from inflammatory rheumatism in 1898 made her tragically aware of the lack of specialized care for children – and inspired her to take action.

-Clise's original vision – to care for children regardless of race, religion, gender or a family's ability to pay – still guides the hospital today.
+Clise's original vision – to care for children regardless of race, religion, gender or a family's ability to pay – still guides Seattle Children’s today.

 Seattle Children’s was ahead of its time at the turn of the 20th century.
 The same is true at the turn of the 21st century.
 Many of our physicians are national leaders in their fields, using their skill and experience to discover new cures and deliver the very latest, best treatments available – all part of our mission to prevent, treat and eliminate pediatric disease.